Finding food can be quite daunting in London:

 While in Soho and around the corner on Rupert Street, I popped my head into Lina Stores, the beautiful Italian Deli and food shop that has been providing everything Italian since 1944.
-The store is ‘pieno di tutto’ from pasta to porcini and truffles, beans, biscuits and cakes to olives and antipasti, tomato products, a huge selection of vinegars and Italian coffees.
-Grab a prosciutto di parma, tomato, mozzarella and Basil Italian sandwich to go for lunch or perhaps some crespelle ai funghi or a pea, mint and pecorino frittata for your dinner.
+The store is ‘pieno di tutto’ from pasta to porcini and truffles, beans, biscuits and cakes to olives and antipasti, tomato products, a huge selection of vinegar and Italian coffees.
+Grab a prosciutto di parma, tomato, mozzarella and Basil Italian sandwich to go for lunch or perhaps some crespelle ai funghi or a pea, mint, and pecorino frittata for your dinner.

 An Australian Import

 And speaking of dinner: just try and get into one of Granger and Co’s three locations in either Notting Hill, Clerkenwell or King’s Cross.
 The Australian import serves a mighty fine breakfast and brunch and having just missed a long, Friday night line-up, (no reservations, sorry) a stellar dinner as well.
 Bill Granger opened his first restaurant in Sydney’s Darlinghurst neighbourhood (a followsummer favourite) in the early 90’s, quickly becoming renowned for his legendary ‘sunny, easy-going and generous’ breakfasts and soon expanded globally to Seoul, Tokyo, Honolulu and the three locations in London.
-We shared plates of courgette chips dipped in nigella seeds and served with sides of tahini yoghurt before moving onto heaping plates of yellow fish curry, spiced butternut squash, roast peanuts, jasmine rice and a cucumber relish and beef shin ragu, gremolata, radicchio, cavatelli and parmesan ‘bowl’.
+We shared plates of courgette chips dipped in nigella seeds and served with sides of tahini yogurt before moving onto heaping plates of yellow fish curry, spiced butternut squash, roast peanuts, jasmine rice, and a cucumber relish and beef shin ragu, gremolata, radicchio, cavatelli and parmesan ‘bowl’.
 Service is quick, fun and always laughing from Ex-Pat Aussies (this appears to be a pre-requisite with their hiring practices) landing in London to make their fortunes and lives.
 On our visit, we were seated beside another Aussie ex-pat, an especially famous actor Wolverine/Jean Val Jean actor who noshed and drank on a Friday night just like the rest of us.
 Make the effort to join the line-ups and savour their breakfast or Sunday brunch.

 Grilled Cheese Heaven at the Borough Market